Clybius/aom-av1-lavish/README.md

    [EMSDK](https://kripken.github.io/emscripten-site/index.html).

 ### Get the code {#get-the-code}
-`git clone https://github.com/BlueSwordM/aom-av1-psy` for the **main branch**, where the main "psy" changes for aom-av1-psy can be looked at.
+`git clone https://github.com/Clybius/aom-av1-lavish` for the **main branch**, where the main "psy" and configuration changes for aom-av1-lavish can be looked at.

-`git clone https://github.com/BlueSwordM/aom-av1-psy -b full_build-4` for the **full_build-4 branch**, where most bigger non mainline targeted aom-av1-psy changes go.
+`git clone https://github.com/Clybius/aom-av1-lavish -b Endless_Instability` for the **Endless_Instability branch**, where most unstable / public testing changes go.

-`git clone https://github.com/BlueSwordM/aom-av1-psy -b full_build-alpha-4` for the **full_build-alpha-4 branch**, where even more more experimental changes go and what most of us enthusiasts use for encoding.
+`git clone https://github.com/Clybius/aom-av1-lavish -b Endless_Merging` for the **Endless_Merging branch**, where Endless_Instability's changes mixed with current aomenc updates go.

 ### Viewing the status of uploaded changes {#viewing-the-status-of-uploaded-changes}

-To check the status of a change that you uploaded, open [Github PRs](https://github.com/BlueSwordM/aom-av1-psy/pulls), sign in, and click Pull Requests.
+To check the status of a change that you uploaded, open [Github PRs](https://github.com/Clybius/aom-av1-lavish/pulls), sign in, and click Pull Requests.

 ## Support {#support}